WebTouareg/Mail_API/ReadMe.md

 - Fetch emails from the inbox with optional search criteria
 - Supports encrypted connections using TLS or SSL

-## Installation

-EmailAPI can be installed using pip:

 ## Usage